EundoPak/ad-config/README.md

 **Confirm Client 1's DNS Settings**

-To make sure Client 1's DNS Settings is set to DC-1 we can use the command "ipconfig/all".
+To make sure Client 1's DNS Settings is set to DC-1 we can use the command "ipconfig /all".
 Run the command on Powershell and observe the DNS Settings.

 ![15](https://github.com/user-attachments/assets/131b7a99-4a95-43f2-8935-dddd182c213e)